Don Francks: Acting

 Francks's acting career began with CBC Television as a regular on Burns Chuckwagon from the Stampede Corral (1955–55) and Riding High (1955), then in the drama The Fast Ones (1959).
 In 1957 he had a part in the US series The Adventures of Tugboat Annie (actually filmed in Toronto, Ontario), then back to Canada in 1958 for Cannonball and Long Shot (1959).
 In 1959–60 he starred in the CBC-TV series R.C.M.P., playing Constable Bill Mitchell.

-In 1968 he co-starred with Fred Astaire and Petula Clark in the film version of Finian's Rainbow.
+During the 1960s, Francks had roles on several US television shows including Mission: Impossible, Jericho, The Man from U.N.C.L.E., The Wild Wild West, and Mannix.

 On February 16, 1965, he appeared on Broadway in the title role of the musical Kelly, as a daredevil planning to jump off the Brooklyn Bridge.
 The show was the first on Broadway in a generation to close on opening night after trying out in Philadelphia and Boston and playing five previews in New York.
-During the 1960s, he had roles on the US television programs Mission: Impossible, Jericho, The Man from U.N.C.L.E., The Wild Wild West, and Mannix.
-His most famous film part was in Francis Ford Coppola's adaptation of Finian's Rainbow.
-He acted on Broadway in Kelly and Off-Broadway in Leonard Bernstein's Theatre Songs in 1965.
+In addition to Kelly, Francks appeared in a 1965 Off-Broadway production, Leonard Bernstein's Theatre Songs.

+In 1968, he co-starred with Fred Astaire and Petula Clark in the film version of Finian's Rainbow as Woody, his best-known movie role.

-This Land (1970–86) was a CBC-TV documentary series on Canadian nature, wildlife, natural resources, and life in remote communities.
-Francks was the narrator.
-He portrayed writer Grey Owl, returning fifty years after his death to be disturbed by the ecological deterioration (Episode "Land of Shadows", first aired 2 August 1983).
+Francks narrated This Land (1970–86), a CBC-TV documentary series on Canadian nature, wildlife, natural resources, and life in remote communities.
+He portrayed writer Grey Owl, returning a half-century after his death to be disturbed by ecological deterioration (Episode "Land of Shadows", first aired 2 August 1983).

-From 1997 to 2001, he played "Walter" in the TV series, La Femme Nikita.
+From 1997 to 2001, he played "Walter" in the TV series La Femme Nikita.
 In the 2015 six-part series Gangland Undercover on the History Channel, he played "Lizard".
 His film work includes The Big Town, My Bloody Valentine and Johnny Mnemonic.

 Music

 Francks composed songs and played trombone, drums, and flute.
-He performed in jazz clubs such as George's Spaghetti House in Toronto and the Village Vanguard in New York City, where he recorded the album Jackie Gleason Says No One in This World Is Like Don Francks (Kapp, 1963).
-In New York City he recorded Lost...and Alone (Kapp, 1965).
+He performed in jazz clubs such as George's Spaghetti House in Toronto and the Village Vanguard in New York City, where he recorded a solo album titled Jackie Gleason Says No One in This World Is Like Don Francks (Kapp, 1963).
+The title echoed a remark made by Gleason when the trio performed "Bye Bye Blackbird" on the April 23, 1963 The Jackie Gleason Show.
+Two years later, Francks recorded his second album, Lost... and Alone, with orchestral arrangements by Patrick Williams (Kapp, 1965).